margheritadetoma/crash_python_course/assignments/ex4/readme.md

 - __abs__: compute the absolute value

-- __add__(): Makes the addition between the rational representation up to the specified precision of two float numbers
+- __add__(): makes the addition between the rational representation up to the specified precision of two float numbers

-- __sub__(): Makes the subtraction between the rational representation up to the specified precision of two float numbers
+- __sub__(): makes the subtraction between the rational representation up to the specified precision of two float numbers

-- __mul__(): Makes the product between the rational representation up to the specified precision of two float numbers
+- __mul__(): makes the product between the rational representation up to the specified precision of two float numbers

-- __truediv__(): Makes the division between the rational representation up to the specified precision of two float numbers
+- __truediv__(): makes the division between the rational representation up to the specified precision of two float numbers

-- __eq__(): Tests if two numbers are equal checking their rational representation up to the specified precision
+- __eq__(): tests if two numbers are equal checking their rational representation up to the specified precision

-- __gt__(): Tests if the first number is greater than the second one checking their rational representation up to the specified precision
+- __gt__(): tests if the first number is greater than the second one checking their rational representation up to the specified precision

-- __lt__(): Tests if the first number is lesser than the second one checking their rational representation up to the specified precision
+- __lt__(): tests if the first number is lesser than the second one checking their rational representation up to the specified precision

-- __hash__(): Uses the Cantor pairing function to make the a unique number from the numerator d denominator of the rational representation
+- __hash__(): uses the Cantor pairing function to make the a unique number from the numerator d denominator of the rational representation